airbnb/streamalert/docs/source/datatypes.rst

   Jun 15 00:00:40 host1.mydomain.io application[pid] syslog message.

-And gzipped JSON, CSV, Syslog or Key-Value (S3 only)
+And gzipped JSON, CSV, Syslog or Key-Value (only when ingested from S3)